 Act 3, Scene 2 Setting: Before the walls of Harfluer

-Those of the tavern group stand around idly outside of Harfleur when they are driven towards the action by Fluellen, a Welsh soldier.
+The tavern group stands around idly outside of Harfleur, when they are driven towards the action by Fluellen, a Welsh soldier.
 After their departure, the boy tells of the less than honorable actions the men are capable of and says he needs to find more reputable men to associate with.
 He then departs.
 Fluellen and Gower, an English soldier, enter and discuss the actions of the war.
 Gower claims that Fluellen must go to the mines under the orders of the Duke of Gloucester, who is being ordered around by Macmorris, an Irish soldier.
 Fluellen is clearly displeased with this action and declares that Macmorris knows nothing of the methods of war.
 Macmorris and Jamy, a Scottish soldier, enter.
-Fluellen has nothing but kind words to say to Jamy but, has some questions about the art of war for Macmorris, which he asks after Macmorris tells of the French retreat.
+Fluellen has nothing but kind words to say to Jamy but has some questions about the art of war for Macmorris, which he asks after Macmorris tells of the French retreat.
 Macmorris tells Fluellen there is no time for talking of such things right now and is offended by Fluellen's comments.
-Gower ultimately stops the argument between the two men but Fluellen to finish the conversation at a more convenient time.
+Gower ultimately stops the argument between the two men but Fluellen vows to finish the conversation at a more convenient time.

 Act 3, Scene 3 Setting: Before the walls of Harfluer at the gates

 King Henry delivers a speech outside the gates of Harfluer, demanding they surrender or he will burn the city to the ground, rape the women and kill the children and elderly.
-The governor of the city appears and tells the king that the Dauphin is not able to ready his troops in time to rescue them.
-Therefore, they will yield to Henry and face the consequences.
-The king tells his uncle Exeter to go in and treat the people of the city kindly.
-He ends the scene by saying they will stay in Harfluer for the night but, since his soldiers are growing increasingly sick, they must retire to Calais for the winter.
+The governor of the city appears and tells the king that the Dauphin is not able to ready his troops in time to rescue them; therefore, they will yield to Henry and face the consequences.
+The king tells his uncle, Exeter, to go in and treat the people of the city kindly.
+He ends the scene by saying they will stay in Harfluer for the night, but since his soldiers are growing increasingly sick, they must retire to Calais for the winter.

 Act 3, Scene 4 Setting: Within the palace of the French king

 This scene consists entirely of a conversation, in French, between Katherine, daughter to the King of France, and Alice, an old gentlewoman.
 Katherine asks Alice, who spent some time in England, to teach her how to speak the English language.
-The two then discuss the English words for several different body parts, some of which Katherine mistakes for vulgar words in French before going to dinner.
+The two then discuss the English words for several different body parts, some of which Katherine mistakes for vulgar words in French, before going to dinner.

 Act 3, Scene 5 Setting: The French king's quarters at Rouen

-The French King verifies that Henry has retreated to Calais and the lords present all urge him to attack the English in their weakened state.
+The French King verifies that Henry has retreated to Calais, and the lords present all urge him to attack the English in their weakened state.
 This is followed by a series of derogatory comments about the English people.
 The king agrees with his lords and gives the order to attack Henry and his starved and ill troops.
 Furthermore, the constable claims that, since they are outnumbered and at a complete disadvantage, Henry will tremble at the very sight of the French army and offer himself up for ransom immediately.
 The king orders Montjoy the herald to the English camp to discover how much Henry is willing to pay as ransom.